yameens/i-agent/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-The Diligence Dialer platform is **production-ready** with all core features implemented:
+The Rondo platform is **production-ready** with all core features implemented:

 ✅ Multi-tenant architecture with RLS
 ✅ PSTN call orchestration via Twilio